anoduck/Biber-OpenBSD/README.md

 ### Acquire dependencies and source

-Go ahead and clone the repository with the source code for biber where ever you normally put such things.
-After witnessing another user on github use the folder `~/Sandbox`, I have followed suit, but this is just a suggestion.
+Go ahead and clone the repository with the source code for biber inside your sandbox.

 ```bash
 git clone https://github.com/plk/biber